 Drinking coconut water and eating watermelon help me a lot but they both have a lot of sugar so I have to limit the amount I consume.
 And I still need more hydration when I am sweating all day in the summer heat.

-Finally, I was fortunate to work with a Pure Foods Nutrition Coach, Cornelia Vlaicu, a few years ago while I was completing my 200-hour Yoga Teacher Training at the Iyengar Yoga Institute of San Francisco.
+Finally, I was fortunate to work with a Pure Foods Nutrition Coach, Cornelia Vlaicu, a few years ago in San Francisco.

 Here is a list that I made of all the delicious ways I now enjoy my water, to keep myself hydrated and prevent a migraine episode when the summer heat is on: